R5C-V15T6AMD5S/TOS-EXPTL/README.md

 ## Copyright & Inspiration

-All the Copyrights for the scripts and theme management made by [Alexey Kutepov](https://gitlab.com/tsoding/aoc-2021/-/tree/master?ref_type=heads)
+All the Copyrights for the scripts and theme management were made by [Alexey Kutepov](https://gitlab.com/tsoding/aoc-2021/-/tree/master?ref_type=heads).
+You can find his playlist describing the journey of coding in TempleOS [here](https://www.youtube.com/playlist?list=PLpM-Dvs8t0VZNUvTX1pqfpI_tMkhWCLYL).

 ## Quick Start